speedfuns/botw/MasterSwordAndDungeons.md

 Go outside Riju's Room and talk to her to watch the Urbosa's Memory cutscene.

 Head to the Watchtower, climb to the top and talk to Riju to start the Vah'Naboris fight.
-> To get to the outpost, either rent a sand seal (20 rupees), shield surf, or height launch off one of the palm trees in town.
+> Note: Performing a Height Launch is the fastest way to get to the outpost [[Video](https://twitter.com/Zants/status/938727941416017920)].
+You may also rent a sand seal (20 rupees) or shield surf to get there.

 ### Divine Beast Vah Naboris